itsjeffro/deploy/README.md

 * Testing server connections

+## Deploy dashboard

+Once you have completed the bare minimum of installation, a dashboard to manage your projects will be exposed at `/deploy`.

 ## Broadcasting

 To allow real-time feedback when a deployment or server connection has started or finished, you may set up the application